Latex Mattress Reviews 2023: Non-Toxic Alternative To Petroleum Based Foam Mattresses?

 You can buy natural latex or the synthetic variety, and they tend to be indistinguishable, although folks looking the botanically derived variety can find it several places online.

 A pure, botanically derived latex mattress, or a natural latex mattress, also has many added benefits that petroleum based mattresses do not.
 Natural latex is anti-microbial, repels dust mites, will not turn yellow and begin to crumble over time like polyurethane foam beds will always do, and will not develop indentations or ruts over time.
+It also has no detectable odor.

 For quality of sleep, Natural Latex allows you to effortlessly roll from side to back or side to belly, which prevents disruption of natural sleep patterns.
-Side sleepers, or people who toss and turn tend to sleep much more deeply in consistent REM sleep, because latex properly supports and distributes weight, relieves pressure points by spreading load horizontally rather than downward like cheap urethane or high density slab foams, increasing pressure and pain.
+Side sleepers, or people who toss and turn tend to sleep much more deeply in consistent REM sleep, because latex properly supports and floats your body.

 And, if you buy a pure latex mattress from a smaller, boutique vendor without a lot of overhead, you’re going to get a better bed, because they don’t need to compensate all of the middle men, distributors, and factory reps, who drive mattress prices through the ceiling.
-The big foam mattress companies also have limited warranties and return policies, too, another red flag.

 Latex is made using a very unique process called vulcanization, meaning using steam to rapidly solidify the liquid foam into the wonderful, jiggly solid version.
 We’ll get into the nitty gritty on that below.